danhemerlein/danhemerlein.com-react/to-do.md

 - create a ScrollToTop component
   ## DONE
+    mixed and matched code from different SO answers

 - style the ScrollToTop component

-- look for inspiration on how I want to create the about page
-- add content to about page
-- style about page

 - create a mail chimp account
   ## DONE
 - create a form to push addressses to
   ## DONE

+- add autoprefixer
+- add preitier

 - style overlays for homepage boxes

+- look for inspiration on how I want to create the about page
+- add content to about page
+- style about page

 - look for inspriation on how I want to create the code page
 - add content to the code page